Logiqx/gps-details/docs/devices/coros/advice/README.md

 ![custom-actity](img/custom-activity.png)

-Different activity modes use different types of filtering and smoothing.
-These are proprietary implementation by the watch manufacturer (i.e. COROS) and this specific example was chosen to illustrate the significance of the activity mode.
+Different activity modes use different types data, filtering and smoothing.
+These are proprietary implementations by the watch manufacturer (i.e. COROS) and this specific example was chosen to illustrate the significance of the activity mode.

-Guidance:
+IMPORTANT:

 - Use the speedsurfing activity for the most accurate speeds from your COROS.
   - Do NOT use the windsurfing activity which is [non-Doppler](https://medium.com/@mikeg888/the-importance-of-doppler-b886b14bb65d) and prone to errors.